aaronbieber/coaching-blog/content/posts/what-s-really-important.md

 ### What have we been hired to do?

 Go one step deeper than the product or service.
-I worked for Wayfair, which sells furniture and home decor products, but just selling lots of end tables isn't the *reason* the company exists.
-The deeper purpose is to help people "have a home they love."
+I worked for Wayfair, which sells furniture and home decor products, but just selling end tables isn't the *mission*.
+The deeper purpose was to help people "create a home they love."

+If you worked at Hulu on transcoding or browse features, your surface-level job is to improve the customer experience in some way, but the deeper mission (according to Hulu) is "to captivate and connect people with stories they love."

 ### How do you make a difference?